UAlaska-IT/checksum_file/README.md

 Notes:

-* This cookbook should support any recent Windows or Linux variant.
+* This cookbook should support any recent Linux variant.

 ### Dependencies